eggheadio/eggheadio-course-notes/up-and-running-with-svelte-3/notes/2-create-a-new-project-with-svelte-3.md

 [Video Link](https://egghead.io/lessons/svelte-create-a-new-project-with-svelte-3?pl=getting-started-with-svelte-3-05a8541a)

 - Go to the directory you want to create your Svelte project in and run the following command in the terminal.
-We&rsquo;re naming the project `my-svelte-project`.
+We're naming the project `my-svelte-project`.

 ```
 npx degit sveltejs/template my-svelte-project
 ```

-- We&rsquo;re using npx to run degit.
+- We're using npx to run degit.
 Degit is a tool that makes copies of git repositories.
 If you run `degit some-user/some-repo` it will find the latest commit on <https://github.com/some-user/some-repo> and download the associated tar file.
-Note its faster than git clone because you&rsquo;re not downloading the entire git history.
+Note its faster than git clone because you're not downloading the entire git history.
 - Next go into the directory and run npm install

 ```